trickymind1324/codesphere/docs/MVP_PROGRESS_AND_ROADMAP.md

 │       ├── pages/
 │       │   ├── ProblemsPage.tsx           ✅
 │       │   ├── ProblemDetailPage.tsx      ✅
-│       │   ├── SubmissionsPage.tsx        ❌ To be created
+│       │   ├── SubmissionsPage.tsx        ✅ NEW
 │       │   ├── RecruiterDashboard.tsx     ❌ To be created
 │       │   └── AssessmentTaking.tsx       ❌ To be created
 │       ├── components/